leleliu008/uppm/README.md

     esac
     ```

-    If you want change the request url, you can set this environment variables.
+    If you want change the request url, you can set this environment variable.
 It is very useful for chinese users.